Milcky-B/Calculator-using-Infix-to-postfix/README.md

 # Calculator-using-Infix-to-postfix
 This is a simple console based program created using C++ which converts an infix notation to postfix to calculate the result.
-Supports addition,subtraction,divisio,multiplication & exponential.
+Supports addition,subtraction,division,multiplication & exponential.